 We have a preparedness plan in place and are taking steps on a daily basis to ensure that we can continue to provide safe, fresh produce to our CSA members and the local community.
 It is important to note that according to the FDA and the CDC there is no evidence that COVID-19 is transmitted through food or food surfaces.
 Read this insightful article for further discussion of the unlikelihood of food as a vector.
-Our highest priority is the safety of our customers and farmers.
+Our utmost priority is the safety of our customers and farmers.

 Key Steps TTCF Staff and Farmers are taking:

-Continuing to utilize the utmost in food safety practices with minimal handling of produce before consumers receive it.
+- Continuing to utilize the utmost in food safety practices with minimal handling of produce before consumers receive it

-Daily sanitizing of all common spaces, vegetable washing and packing areas, shared tools, handles, surfaces, harvest bins, etc. using approved CDC sanitization methods and recommended dilution.
+- Daily sanitizing of all common spaces, vegetable washing and packing areas, shared tools, handles, surfaces, harvest bins, etc. using approved CDC sanitization methods and recommended dilution.

-Installation of additional handwashing stations throughout the farm in order to continue our vigilance with frequent, thorough handwashing according to CDC guidelines.
+- Installation of additional handwashing stations throughout the farm in order to continue our vigilance with frequent, thorough handwashing according to CDC guidelines.

-Providing separate work areas, wash stations, storage space, and infrastructure facilities for CSA farmers and CSA-related vegetable production to limit the number of people using shared spaces.
+- Providing separate work areas, wash stations, storage space, and infrastructure facilities for CSA farmers and CSA-related vegetable production to limit the number of people using shared spaces.

-Developing COVID-19 back-up plans with each farmer in the case of illness or outbreak on the farm, including a clear communication plan requiring immediate reporting of any of the above situations to all staff and farmers to limit further exposure.
+- Developing COVID-19 back-up plans with each farmer in the case of illness or outbreak on the farm, including a clear communication plan requiring immediate reporting of any of the above situations to all staff and farmers to limit further exposure.

-Implementing a CSA Pick-up Protocol at all of our CSA box pick-up locations to ensure safety and social distancing for both our customers and our volunteers.
+- Implementing a CSA Pick-up Protocol at all of our CSA box pick-up locations to ensure safety and social distancing for both our customers and our volunteers.

-Remaining up-to-date on the local and national COVID-19 situation and the CDC recommendations to prevent exposure and spreading of the virus.
+- Remaining up-to-date on the local and national COVID-19 situation and the CDC recommendations to prevent exposure and spreading of the virus.